 Among Us users

 It took two years for Among Us to hit mainstream success.
-For the first six months, it was played by less than 100 people concurrently, and the team were pursuing new ideas.
-After the huge spike in users, InnerSloth announced Among Us 2, but cancelled it a month later to continue development on the original.
+For the first six months, it was played by less than 100 people concurrently.
+It reached 300 million MAUs in 2020.

 Sources: PocketGamer, SuperData

 Among Us had 60 million daily active players during its peak in late 2020, but that declined to 15 million by June 2021.